Q. How much is the cost for fitting of contact lenses?

 Q. Who is eligible to use the Optometry Clinic services at the Student Health Center?

 A. Optometry services are available to all currently registered undergraduate and graduate students.
-We also are open to faculty/staff with VSP insurance.

 Q. What can I expect during an eye exam appointment?